kupresanin99/Project423/README.md

 **Themes**:

-1. A working app that meets the MSiA criteria.
+1. A working app that meets the MSiA 423 criteria.
-2. Enough modeling predictive power to take it to the man.
+2. Enough modeling predictive power to win 55 percent of bets placed.
-3. Testing / Logging / QA crash course.

 **Epics**:

 1.1.
 Source data from baseball statistics API.
+(Next two weeks)
 1.2.
+Format the data from json into pandas dataframe.
+(Next two weeks)
-Build predictive models based on local data.
+1.2.
+Build predictive models based on historical 2018 data.
+(Next two weeks)
 1.3.
-Successfully migrate data from API to cloud database.
+Successfully migrate data / model from API to cloud database.
 1.4.
-Automate continuous daily data collection.
+Implement testing / logging / QA per best practices.
 1.5.
+Automate continuous daily data collection (2019 data for today's predictions).
+1.6.
 Develop web app for user to obtain daily predictions.

 2.1.
 Upon functionality, begin to track if predictions can beat the bookie.
 2.2.
 Additional variables can be entered into modeling, but keeping it simple to start: